 Basic eligibility for hospital care and outpatient medical services are based on a veteran's character of discharge from active military service.
 Veterans discharged prior to September 7, 1980 for other than dishonorable conditions have basic eligibility for care.
 However, veterans discharged after September 7, 1980, must have completed 24 consecutive months of active duty service.
-Reservists who were called or ordered to active duty may also be eligible for care as a veteran, if they complete the full period for which they were called or ordered to active duty.
+Reservists who were called or ordered to active duty may also be eligible for care as a veteran if they complete the full period for which they were called or ordered to active duty.
+The 24month minimum service time requirement does apply to veterans who were discharged for reasons of early-out under Title 38, U.S.C.
+1173, discharged for a disability incurred or aggravated in the line of duty, awarded VA compensation or is in need of care for an adjudicated serviceconnected disability.